HerXayah/road-to-yuzu-without-switch/README.md

 # Road to Yuzu w/o Switch

+Since the takedown, please use [Ryujinx Version](https://github.com/PrincessAkira/road-to-ryujinx-without-switch)

+Below is for archiving purposes!

 This Repo explains how to install the Yuzu Nintendo Switch Emulator -- without a Switch -- on a Windows PC.
 I distance myself from piracy and I own any/all of these games shown in the original screenshots and gifs.
 If you use anything out of this please credit me appropriately!
 Basically the only Switch Emulator Guide you need